Kitsap Fast Ferries: Service

+Routes

 Vessels

 Fast Ferries service began initially with a single boat, the 118-passenger Rich Passage 1, in 2017.
 The vessel is a catamaran designed to create a very low wake while operating at high speeds by employing a special foil.
 A second boat of a similar design, MV Reliance, was delivered in April 2019 and is planned to serve as a backup for the Bremerton route.
 The Reliance features the same hydrofoil design as Rich Passage 1, but was built lighter and with a less powerful engine to comply with federal emissions standards.
 As of October 2016, the agency's plans called for the purchase of a 150-passenger catamaran for delivery in 2018, two 250-passenger bow loading catamarans for delivery in 2020 and 2021, and an additional 118-passenger high-speed, low-wake catamaran to be delivered in 2022.

 In 2017, Kitsap Transit purchased MV Finest, a 350-passenger ferry from NY Waterway.
 The ferry was purchased and refurbished at a cost of $7.5 million at a shipyard on Whidbey Island and delivered to the agency in October 2018.
 The ferry entered service in November 2018 on the Kingston route.
 M/V Melissa Ann was leased as a backup vessel for M/V Finest on the Kingston run.
 In February 2018, the agency ordered the two planned low-wake catamarans from All American Marine at a cost of $15 million.
 The new Rich Passage-class vessels, with quieter exhaust and HVAC systems, are expected to be delivered in early 2019 and operate on the Bremerton route.
 The new vessels will be named after old Mosquito Fleet ships, including the Lady Swift, Illahee, Manette, Commander, Reliance, and Waterman.
 MV Waterman, built in 2019, is the first hybrid ferry to be used in Puget Sound and has 150 seats.
-In December 2018, the agency ordered two new 250-passenger vessels from Nichols Brothers Boat Builders, with delivery expected around 2020 for service on both the Kingston and planned Southworth routes.
+In December 2018, the agency ordered two front-loading, 250-passenger vessels from Nichols Brothers Boat Builders for use on the Kingston and Southworth routes.
+Kitsap Transit took delivery of the two vessels, named Enetai and Commander, in 2020 and 2021.